yanjia1777/tp/docs/DeveloperGuide.md

 **Expected**

+- The user would be prompted to choose their entry to edit if there are multiple entries or confirm their edit.
-- The input fields of the selected entry are updated
+- The input fields of the selected entry are updated and there would be a message printed to notify the users that the changes have been made

 **Example of usage and expected output:**